 Here’s an example of a recent inquiry that checks all the boxes and is sure to get a passionate response fast:

-When you contact a shortlist of qualified Paris photographers for their availability and photography packages, go ahead and already request 2-3 representative galleries.
+When you contact a shortlist of qualified local photographers for their availability and photography packages, go ahead and already request 2-3 representative galleries.

-A “best-of” gallery or stylized photoshoot (with models and the opportunity for “do-overs”) will likely set you up for disappointment.
+A “best-of” portfolio or stylized shoot (with models and the opportunity for “do-overs”) will likely set you up for disappointment.

-Ask for galleries that correspond well to your own Paris shoot in terms of hours of photography coverage, starting time, type of event, and even seasonality.
+Ask for portfolios that correspond well with your travel shoot in terms of hours of photography coverage, starting time, type of event, and even seasonality.

-Now scan the photos for consistency, variety, creativity and other criteria that may be essential to you.
+Now scan the portfolios for consistency, variety, creativity, editing, and other criteria that may be essential to you.

 This is incidentally an excellent opportunity to already assess potential photographers’ responsiveness, effort, and ability to communicate in English.

-What services should be included in my Paris photography package?
+What services should be in my Paris photography package?

 For example, a wedding collection might be priced higher (on a per hour basis) than, say, an engagement-style session considering that the former entails higher risk, time-intensive planning, insurance certificates, and more effort on post-production (culling and editing).

-That said, most non-wedding Paris photo packages would include the following:
+That said, most non-wedding Paris photography packages would include the following: